PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

   - adds +2 to armor class

-> As a character I want to be able to war a belt of giant strength so that I can be even stronger in combat
+> As a character I want to be able to wear a belt of giant strength so that I can be even stronger in combat

   - add +4 to Strength Score

+> As a character I want to be able to wear an amulet of the heavens so that I can strike down evil with holy power

+  - +1 to attack against neutral enemies
+  - +2 to attack against evil enemies
+  - double above bonuses if worn by a paladin

 ## Iteration 5 - Improvements to existing features

 ### Feature: Alignment system improvement